Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 }
 ```

-We'll keep adding to this file as we translate the Mergify schema to Dhall.
+We'll keep adding to this `./schema.dhall` file as we convert the Mergify schema to the equivalent Dhall type.

 The Mergify schema then says that: